Skip to content

 gpusThe number of GPUs to allocate to the container (only relevant for GPU instances).

-instanceTypeThe EC2 instance type to use for running the container.
+instanceTypeThe EC2 instance type to use for running the containers.

 🏗ī¸ Architecture